Super Lawyers

 These complications and future challenges need to be baked into the settlement calculus.
 They often are not if you do not have a personal injury lawyer to hold the defendant’s feet to the fire.

 Finally, serious shoulder injuries are challenging to diagnose.
-Injuries like, for example, a tear of the cartilaginous labrum of the joint are often difficult to see on an MRI.
-So are cartilage defects.
-Defense lawyers like to pretend things that because something cannot be fully seen with radiographic testing, it does not exist.
+Injuries like a tear of the cartilaginous labrum of the joint are often difficult to see on an MRI, as are cartilage defects.
+Defense lawyers like to pretend that because something cannot be fully seen with radiographic testing, it does not exist.

-As plaintiffs’ shoulder injury lawyers, it is our job to solve this problem by making these injuries come to life with the insurance company and, if necessary, a jury.
+As plaintiffs’ shoulder injury lawyers, our job is to solve this problem by making these injuries come to life with the insurance company and, if necessary, a jury.

 Settlement Value of Shoulder Injuries